s3rdia/qol/cran-comments.md

 * Fixed table length captured with too many rows.
 * any_table(): Fixed order_by stats not working as intended in some cases.
 * any_table(): Fixed table rows not ordered correctly in some cases.
 * any_table(): Depending on variable constellation and ordering of the column header it could happen, that the header wasn't merged correct in the Excel workbook.
 This was fixed.
+* any_table(): Doesn't run into an error, if the table only consists of one value column.

 Changed functionality
 * In excel_output_style() the options column_widths and row_heights now start at the first column/row instead of the beginning of the table.